Annanardo/Art/README.md

 46               Paul Gauguin
 ```

-On the other hand, if the user chooses to visualize
-the number of paintings, she/he is asked if she/he wants to visualize
+On the other hand, if the user chooses to visualize the number of paintings,
-the artists with a higher (>), smaller (<) or equal (==) number of artworks and,
+she/he is asked if she/he wants to visualizethe artists with a higher (>), smaller (<) or equal (==)
-after the choice, the list of artists is provided.
+number of artworks and, after the selection, the list of artists will be displayed.
 For example:

 ```bash